fnordoglargh/fnordoglargh-s-music/README.md

   * With few exception. the bands and solo performers on this list wrote their own material.
 It becomes difficult (for me) to distinguish writers and bands when it comes to hip-hop.
+  * We're not starting with the "hard stuff" right away and stay in the domain of relatively friendly mainstream pop and rock music.

 ### Dedication